folio-org/stripes-experiments/stripes-core/doc/component-hierarchy.md

 This document illustrates how components can work together as a
-module: in particular, it discusses how the components of a hypothetical "Patrons" fullpage module that support search and display of patron records and associated data such as holds and loans.
+module: in particular, it discusses how the components of a hypothetical `patrons` fullpage module that support search and display of patron records and associated data such as holds and loans.

+Module names are written in all lower-case, with words separated by hyphens and set in code font `like-this`.
+Component names are written in CamelCase and set in bold, **LikeThis**.

 <!-- ../../../okapi/doc/md2toc -l 2 component-hierarchy.md -->
 * [Introduction](#introduction)